 For the 2012/2013 fiscal year, DWA's effective replenishment rate was based on the actual payments made to the State Water Project by DWA for the previous calendar year divided by the assessable production for that calendar year.
-This change was made due to a history of variability in the estimated charge projections prepared by CDWR in Appendix B of the Bulletin 132, which have occasionally diverged significantly from the amounts actually assessed by CDWR.
+This change was made due to a history of variability in the estimated charge projections prepared by CDWR in Appendix B of Bulletin 132, which have occasionally diverged significantly from the amounts actually charged by CDWR.
 However, due to significant quantities of surplus and carryover water from 2011 delivered in 2012, DWA paid significantly higher State Water Project charges in 2012 than in 2011.
 It became clear that the variability in the actual payment of effective replenishment rates was no less than the variability previously observed in CDWR's estimated charge projections.
-Therefore, CDWR's estimated effective replenishment rate used from 2013/2014 on will again be used, since carryover and surplus water quantities cannot be projected.
+Therefore, beginning in 2013/2014, DWA's estimated effective replenishment rate used is based on CDWR's projected charges, since carryover and surplus water quantities cannot be projected.

-Pursuant to the terms of the Water Management Agreement between CVWD and DWA, and based DWA's allocated State Water Project charges amount to \$5,214,242 and estimated assessable production of 48,980 AF for the 2013 calendar year (shown in Table 4 as the estimated assessable production for the 2014/2015 fiscal year), the effective replenishment assessment rate component for Table A water is \$106/AF for the 2014/2015 fiscal year.
+Pursuant to the terms of the Water Management Agreement between CVWD and DWA, and based on DWA's allocated State Water Project charges amount of \$5,335,090 and estimated assessable production of 47,430 AF for the 2014 calendar year (shown in Table 4 as the estimated assessable production for the 2015/2016 fiscal year), the effective replenishment assessment rate component for Table A water is \$112/AF for the 2015/2016 fiscal year.